supersmile2009/swagger-bundle/README.md

 # swagger-bundle
-Integration for draw/swagger into symonfy 2 bundle
+Integration for draw/swagger into symfony 2 bundle